Ampersand23-DAO/docs/README.md

 * Giver
 * Taker

 in whole or in part as it is compatible with wishes of the other members.
 A decentralized autonomous organization provides the ideal foundation for delivering on this promise.
+Performing the various roles in the self-organizing entity Ampersand23 places high demands on the will and competencies of all participants.

+In exchange, it offers the makers the opportunity to earn income with their organizational talent and enthusiasm.
+The givers get a platform to share their knowledge and skills for a reasonable fee, and the takers have the opportunity to benefit from didactically designed content for a small fee.

+Learn more about Ampersand23 DAO.

 #### OUR VALUES